The NeverEnding Story (film): Plot

-Bastian Balthazar Bux is a shy boy who lives with his widowed father.
-One morning, Bastian's father tells his son of his concern after hearing he daydreams in school and tells Bastian he needs to stop.
-On his way to school, Bastian is chased by bullies, and escapes by hiding in a bookstore.
+Bastian Balthazar Bux is a shy boy who lives with his widowed father Barney.
+One morning, Barney tells Bastian of his concern after hearing he daydreams in school and tells Bastian he needs to stop.
+On his way to school, Bastian is chased by bullies and escapes by hiding in a bookstore.
 He meets the owner, Carl Conrad Coreander, and Bastian's interest in books leads him to ask about the one Mr. Coreander is reading, The Neverending Story, but he advises against reading it.
 With his curiosity piqued, Bastian secretly takes the book.
 Arriving at school late, Bastian hides in the building's attic to read.

 The book describes the world of Fantasia, a fantasy realm that is slowly being destroyed by a malevolent force called "The Nothing".
-Messengers are heading to the Ivory Tower to seek help from The Childlike Empress.
+Messengers are heading to the Ivory Tower to seek help from the Childlike Empress.
 To their dismay, they learn that she has fallen ill.
 The young warrior Atreyu is tasked with discovering a cure for her illness in order to save Fantasia.
 Atreyu is given an amulet called Auryn that can guide and protect him in the quest.
-As Atreyu sets out, a wolf-like being named Gmork is sent to kill Atreyu.
+As Atreyu sets out, a wolf-like being named Gmork is sent to kill him.

 Atreyu's quest leads him to seek the advice of Morla, the Ancient One, in the Swamps of Sadness.
 While making their way through the swamp, Atreyu's horse Artax is overcome by the sadness and sinks into the swamp, leaving Atreyu to continue alone.
-Morla, being a prisoner in the swamp, can't assist Atreyu and doesn't have the answers he seeks, but directs Atreyu to the Southern Oracle, ten thousand miles distant.
+Morla, weary and indifferent, being a prisoner in the swamp, directs Atreyu to the Southern Oracle, ten thousand miles distant instead of helping him directly.
 Gmork closes in as an exhausted Atreyu begins to sink into the swamp before being saved by the Luck Dragon Falkor, who takes him to the home of Urgl and Engywook, two gnomes who live near the gates to the Southern Oracle.
 Atreyu just manages to make it through the first deadly gate but at the second gate, a mirror reveals an image of Bastian reading the book.
 Atreyu eventually meets the Southern Oracle, who tells him that the only way to save the Empress is to find a human child who lives beyond the boundaries of Fantasia to give her a new name.